 Higher service level goals result in greater sales opportunities, but they can also result in higher levels of safety stock and expense.
 Some items have more consistent demand patterns and need less safety stock while other items have less reliable vendors whose lead time variance causes delayed shipments and lost sales.
 Some items have larger demand forecasts that require additional pieces of hedge stock, while other items receive larger receipts less frequently and have fewer chances to run out of stock.

-The best retailers are able to present an image of near 100% in-stock while minimizing inventory levels for low visibility items that carry a high risk of obsolescence.
+The best retailers can present an image of near 100% in-stock while minimizing inventory levels for low visibility items that carry a high risk of obsolescence.
 Selectively choosing times, products or locations with high service levels enables retailers to minimize inventory invested while maximizing perceived in-stock levels.

 When determining a service level strategy, carrying enough safety stock inventory to cover all potential sales is not a profitable strategy.
 Purchasing and carrying the additional inventory required to support every potential sale is very expensive.
 As service level goals increase, the inventory required to support those goals increases exponentially.